 How to disable Secure Messaging for a client

-With that being said, the client's phone carrier might still block the number if a client has previously unsubscribed.
+In some cases, the client's phone carrier might still block the number if a client has previously unsubscribed.
 Your client will need to reach out directly to their carrier to see if there is anything that can be done.

 To unsubscribe from Secure Messaging, a client can reply STOP in the text thread.